Aura

 Developed individual UI screens with illustrated graphical elements to direct users to CTAs in the mobile app

-Some work has been omitted for protection
+Some work has been omitted for confidentiality.

 If you'd like to learn more about my experience at Triplog, please contact me.